 Something cool happened on Twitter.
 Yeah, I know.
 I didn’t see it coming either.
 John August, amazingly successful and talented screenwriter of Charlie and the Chocolate Factory, Go, The Nines, Big Fish, and others, is working on an idea for a “long short story or short novella”.
 He put the word out via his Twitter[…]

-Twitter has a real-world analog as well: that thing that people can do where they spew whatever random thoughts are on their little minds without filtering them, to no-one in particular, and with no expectation that anyone is going to actually engage them.
-That thing called “being a homeless insane person wandering around downtown yelling random shit to anyone within earshot”.
+Twitter has a real-world analog as well: That thing called “being a homeless insane person wandering around downtown yelling random shit to anyone within earshot”.
 And it improves on that by letting me be that guy without the embarrassment of anybody actually seeing me be that guy.

 So I spent all last week getting myself up to date on Facebook (here) and LinkedIn (here) and Twitter (here).
 It’s a time suck, as one good friend on Facebook warned me….
 I’m exhausted.
 And I ain’t done yet.
 But here’s my impression thus far… LINKEDIN BEST USE: is indeed best reserved for real professional[…]